aFarkas/lazysizes/plugins/rias/README.md

 #lazysizes RIaS extension (Responsive image as a service / Responsive image on demand)

 The RiaS plugin enables lazySizes to hook into any third party (ReSrc, Pixtulate, mobify ...) or self hosted restful responsive image service (responsive image on demand).
-With lazysizes + rias extension you have a script to rule them all.
-You won't need to include a script provided by a third party image on demand service.

 The rias plugin also allows art direction by combining rias with a ``picture`` element.